ubaldot/vim-microdebugger/README.md

 >
 > **For Windows users.**
 > When you run `continue` with no breakpoints it does not seem possible to
 > take control back of the gdb console.
+Ideally, a `ctrl-c` should interrupt gdb but it is not the case.
-In that case you must go on the gdb
-> console and`<c-w>:close!` to shutoff everything.
+> You must go on the gdb console and execute `<c-w>:close!` to shutoff everything.
 >
-> However, if you are willing to download [SendSignalCtrlC.exe](https://github.com/SergeyPirogov/video-recorder-java/raw/master/core/src/main/resources/SendSignalCtrlC.exe)
+> However, if you are willing to use an external program for sending `SIGINT`
+> signals, then you can set `g:microdebugger_windows_CtrlC_program`.
+> By doing that, `ctrl-c` would exploit such a program to interrupt the non-responding gdb.

+> For example, if you use [SendSignalCtrlC.exe](https://github.com/SergeyPirogov/video-recorder-java/raw/master/core/src/main/resources/SendSignalCtrlC.exe),
+> then you can set `g:microdebugger_windows_CtrlC_program = 'SendSignalCtrlC'`.
-> and place in your Windows path, then you have a working
+> Be sure that such a program is in your Windows path.
-> `:Stop`  command mapped locally on `<c-c>` that you can use to interrupt the gdb
+> Once done, you have a working `:Stop` command mapped locally to `<c-c>` to
-> execution.
+> interrupt the gdb execution.
 >
 > **BE CAREFUL** since the command may append garbage to the buffer opened in
 > the `:Source` window.